 Awards can be used for a wide range of projects that are based on humanities research.
-Eligible projects include pursuing research in primary and secondary materials; producing articles, monographs, books, digital materials, archaeological site reports, translations, editions, or other scholarly resources; and conducting basic research leading to the improvement of an existing undergraduate course or the achievement of institutional or community research goals.
+Eligible projects include pursuing research in primary and secondary materials and producing articles, monographs, books, digital materials, archaeological site reports, translations, editions, or other scholarly resources.
+Activities might also include conducting basic research leading to the improvement of an existing undergraduate course or conducting basic research related to the goals and interests of the institution or community.

 Common to all applications—regardless of their outcome—must be humanities research supporting the goals of the project.

-In the last three competitions the three Awards for Faculty programs received an average of 135 applications per year.
-The programs made an average of eight awards per year, for a funding ratio of 6 percent.
+In the last five competitions the three Awards for Faculty programs received an average of 118 applications per year.
+The programs made an average of nine awards per year, for a funding ratio of 8 percent.

 Contact NEH’s Division of Research Programs at 202-606-8200 or FacultyAwards@neh.gov .
 Hearing-impaired applicants can contact NEH via TDD at 1-866-372-2930.